A Note from the director:

 When I moved to Roanoke in 2011 I quickly noticed the challenge families had in getting services for their children with special needs.
 I created Anderson Music Therapy to fill that need and be a resource in helping families find the support they need within this community.

-Serving people with diverse needs, birth through older adult, is my passion.
+Since that time we've made it our mission to empower people, infants through older adults, to grow to their full potential.
 Part of serving those individuals is also supporting their families.
 We exist to be a community and support system for families in SW Virginia.

 Seeing our encouraged and empowered families continues to fuel my passion!